Adriano Espaillat: 2016

-In November 2015, Espaillat announced he would give up his state senate seat to run for Congress again.
-He was running for an open seat; Rangel had announced in 2014 that he would not seek a 22nd term in 2016.
-In the Democratic primary, he narrowly defeated his nearest challenger, state assemblyman Keith L. T. Wright, with 36% of the vote.
-This made him an overwhelming favorite in the general election, which he won with 89% of the vote.
+In November 2015, Espaillat announced that he would give up his New York State Senate seat to run for Congress again.
+He was running for an open seat; Rangel had announced that he would not seek a 22nd term in 2016.
+In the Democratic primary, Espaillat narrowly defeated his nearest challenger, state assemblyman Keith L. T. Wright, with 36% of the vote.
+Espaillat won the general election with 89% of the vote.

-When Espaillat took office on January 3, 2017, he became only the third person to represent what is now the 13th in 72 years.
+When Espaillat took office on January 3, 2017, he became the first formerly undocumented immigrant ever elected to the United States Congress, and the first Dominican-American to be elected to Congress.
+He also became only the third person to represent what is now the 13th congressional district in 72 years.
 Adam Clayton Powell Jr. held the district from 1945 to 1971; Rangel had won the seat after defeating Powell in the 1970 primary.
-The district had been numbered as the 22nd district from 1945 to 1953, the 16th from 1953 to 1963, the 18th from 1963 to 1973, the 19th from 1973 to 1983, the 16th from 1983 to 1993, the 15th from 1993 to 2013, and has been the 13th since 2013.

 2018

-Espaillat ran for a second term and defeated Republican Jineea Butler in the general election, winning 94.6% of the vote.
+Espaillat ran for a second term and defeated Republican Jineea Butler in the general election, winning 95% of the vote.

 2020

-Espaillat ran for a third term and defeated Republican Lovelynn Gwinn in the general election, winning 90.8% of the vote.
+Espaillat ran for a third term and defeated Republican Lovelynn Gwinn in the general election, winning 91% of the vote.